Skip to main content

 Inside the property, prioritize detection over surveillance.
 Noise, smoke, carbon monoxide, and water alerts are high-value because they can shut down operations, damage the unit, or trigger neighbor complaints.

 Protect the line between detection and recording.
 A privacy-safe monitor should detect conditions such as sustained noise or pooled water without capturing private conversations or video.
-For platform wording, do not rely on memory: Add current policy language after verification.
+For platform wording, do not rely on memory; check the live policy text before you publish the disclosure.

 Document each device in plain language: what it detects, what it does not detect, and whether it records anything.
 Vague disclosure creates trust risk, even when the hardware is privacy-safe.